 Like many of us, Liesel doesn't have an easy time reading, at least not at first.
 In fact, without her foster father Hans (who, with his fourth-grade education, doesn't read so well himself) and his dedication to teaching her, she might never have learned to read at all.
 At school, her lack of education is, at first, mistaken for lack of intelligence.

-Why hasn't Liesel, at ten years old, gotten any education?
+So why hasn't Liesel, at ten years old, gotten any education?
 Well, the answer is a little murky, just like Liesel's past and family history.
 But, it definitely has to do with Liesel's father's communist affiliations.
-The German Communist Party (KPD) was a legitimate and popular political party in Germany when Hitler took power.
+The German Communist Party (KPD) was a popular political party in Germany when Hitler took power.
 As such, the Nazis saw communists as a threat.

 Likely, Liesel's father in some way voiced his opposition to the Nazi Party and was arrested shortly after the Nazis took power in 1933.
-His family was likely left with no money, no way to make money, no medical treatment, and no home.
+His family was probably left with no money, no way to make money, no medical treatment, and no home.
 Liesel remembers a series of boarding houses and blurry institutional settings.
 Whatever the precise situation, education is simply not available.
-Although we don't have the details for a full analysis, we can see an important main point – be careful not to mistake lack of education for lack of intelligence.
+Although we don't have the details for a full analysis, we can see an important main point—be careful not to mistake lack of education for lack of intelligence.

 Now, we have a question for you.
 If you had to pick ten books to help tell the story of your life (or at least four years of it) what would they be?
 This question isn't hard for Liesel Meminger.
 As you probably already know, Death tells her story in ten sections, each one given the title of a book or story.
 According to Death, Liesel's book, The Book Thief, is divided in this way as well.
 So, we think a good way to analyze Liesel's character.
 We'll look at how she grows and changes between 1939 and 1943 by looking at what each of the books mean to her.